soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/index-data-people-of-interest.md

 ---
-title: "Advanced indexing of custodian data" ms.author: markjjo
+title: "Advanced indexing of data for an investigation" ms.author: markjjo
 author: markjjo
 manager: laurawi